-Profit and loss statement for restaurant template, All organizations, whether public, private, or non-profit, have to prepare financial statements in their own performance to give fiscal accountability and accuracy for their stakeholders and individuals with an interest in the business.
-These statements allow management to make business decisions, so enable creditors to evaluate loan programs, and supply people with information to make investment choices.
+Profit and loss statement for restaurant template, All organizations, whether public, private, or non-profit, need to prepare financial statements in their own performance to give financial accountability and accuracy for their own stakeholders and individuals with an interest in the business.
+These statements allow management to generate business decisions, so enable creditors to evaluate loan programs, and supply people with information to generate investment decisions.

-Occasionally an opinion will not be given in an audited financial statement.
-This might be caused by the fact that there were insignificant documents available to properly prepare the audit, or there were issues which will need to be dealt with before assessing the validity of the fiscal records.
-A lack of opinion generally suggests that a company needs to enhance their accounting procedures in order that they can satisfy the needs of the US GAAP (Generally Accepted Accounting Principles).
+Sometimes an opinion won’t be given within an audited financial statement.
+This might be due to the fact that there have been insignificant documents available to properly prepare the audit, or there have been problems which need to be addressed before assessing the accuracy of the fiscal documents.
+A lack of opinion usually indicates that a company needs to increase their accounting procedures so they can meet the demands of this US GAAP (Generally Accepted Accounting Principles).